What is Diphtheria?

 Most often person-to-person spread from the respiratory tract.
 Rarely transmission may occur from skin lesions or articles soiled with discharges from lesions of infected persons.

 Treatment involves the use of antibiotics, an anti-toxin and supportive airway care while the patient is in isolation to prevent the infection passing to others.

 What is Diphtheria Vaccination?

-- Children under 10 years: Diphtheria toxoid given in combination with Tetanus and others.
-(Infanrix Hexa, Infanrix IPV, Pediacel, Quadracel, Tripacel).
+- Children under 10 years: Diphtheria toxoid given in combination with tetanus and others (Infanrix Hexa, Infanrix IPV, Hexaxim, Quadracel, Tripacel)

-Primary series is given from 6-8 weeks of age.
-3 doses are administered at least 4 weeks apart, with boosters at 4 and 11-17 years of age.
+The primary childhood immunisation series is given from 6-8 weeks of age.
+Three doses are administered at least 4 weeks apart with boosters at 4 and 11-17 years of age.

 Level of protection

 Mild discomfort or pain at the injection site is common after receiving diphtheria-containing vaccine.